DuncteBot/bots-online/README.md

 # Bots online?

-Just a simple tool that cheks if they are
+Just a simple tool that checks if they are